thaodo2512/scaning/README.md

   - Notes: requires `fastapi` and `uvicorn` (install if you plan to run the API)

 ## Auto‑select Top Binance Symbols
-- Populate `universe.symbols` with the top USDT‑perp contracts by 30‑day quote volume:
+- Populate `universe.symbols` with the top USDT‑perp contracts by quote volume (simple, deterministic):
-  - `PYTHONPATH=src python -m cryptostorm binance-top --top 100 --out configs/realtime.yaml --print`
+  - `PYTHONPATH=src python -m cryptostorm binance-top --top 100 --data data --out configs/realtime.yaml --print`
-  - Uses Binance Futures API (`/fapi/v1/klines` 1d, last 30) and `/fapi/v1/ticker/24hr` to rank symbols.
-  - `--rps` controls pacing (default 5 req/s).
-Omit `--out` to just print JSON.
+  - Prefers local Coinglass data under `data/<SYM>/futures_ohlcv_{15m|5m}.jsonl` to compute:
+    - `vol30d_quote` (sum of `payload.volume_usd` over last 30 days)
+    - `vol24h_quote` (sum over last 24h)
+  - If no local data is found, it falls back to the Binance Futures listing (`/fapi/v1/exchangeInfo`) and fetches per‑symbol 1d klines + 24h ticker to compute the same metrics.
+  - Ranks by `(−vol30d_quote, −vol24h_quote, symbol)` and writes exactly `--top` symbols.
+  - `--data` defaults to `data` (change if your data root differs). `--rps` only applies when falling back to Binance.

 - AI‑assisted ranking (optional):
   - `OPENAI_API_KEY=...
-PYTHONPATH=src python -m cryptostorm binance-top --top 100 --ai --openai-model gpt-4o-mini --out configs/realtime.yaml --print`
+PYTHONPATH=src python -m cryptostorm binance-top --top 100 --ai --openai-model gpt-4o-mini --data data --out configs/realtime.yaml --print`
-  - The tool fetches objective metrics (30d/24h quote volume, 30d return, 30d realized volatility) and asks the model to pick the “most interesting” set from candidates.
-Output remains deterministic if the AI call fails (falls back to volume ranking).
+  - The tool builds the objective metrics from local data when available and asks the model to pick the “most interesting” set from the candidate pool.
+If the AI call fails or is unavailable, it falls back to the deterministic volume ranking.

 ## Console Monitor (TUI)
 - Text dashboard to monitor freshness and SLOs: